 - FEMA Guidance on Planning for Integration of Functional Needs Support Services in General Population Shelters (PDF)

-- Northeast ADA Center Emergency Preparedness Resources for Businesses, State and Local Officials, and Emergency Responders
+- Northeast ADA Center Emergency Response and Disability for First Responders

 - Independent Living Research Utilization: Emergency Preparedness On-Demand Training and Resources